jupyterhub/jupyterhub-deploy-docker/README.md

 `DOCKER_NOTEBOOK_IMAGE` environment variable.

-JupyterHub reads the Notebook image name from `jupyterhub_config.py`, which reads the Notebook image name from the `DOCKER_CONTAINER_IMAGE` environment
+JupyterHub reads the Notebook image name from `jupyterhub_config.py`, which reads the Notebook image name from the `DOCKER_NOTEBOOK_IMAGE` environment
 variable:

 ```